[Moderate revision—posted 11/5/18 (replaces 11/17/16 edition)]

 3. Purchasing Procedure

 a.
-All TTU employees or departments purchasing a UAS (or parts to assemble) with university funds or funds disbursed through a university account, or grant funds must first obtain the approval of the Office of the Vice President for Research.
+All TTU employees or departments purchasing a UAS (or parts to assemble) with university funds or funds disbursed through a university account, or grant funds must first obtain the approval of the Department of Environmental Health and Safety.

 b.
-After approval is received from the Office of the Vice President for Research, TTU employees wishing to operate a UAS as part of their University employment or as part of a University program must first have either a Certificate of Waiver or Authorization (COA) or a Remote Pilot Certificate from the FAA.
+After approval is received from the Department of Environmental Health and Safety, TTU employees wishing to operate a UAS as part of their university employment or as part of a university program must first have either a Certificate of Waiver or Authorization (COA) or a Remote Pilot Certificate from the FAA.

 c.
 A certificate of insurance must be provided to and approved by the Texas Tech Office of Risk Management.